-Breaking on Saturday Night Live
+15 Hilarious Times the Saturday Night Live Cast Couldn't Help But Laugh

 Despite their best efforts, the professionals at Saturday Night Live find themselves laughing right along with us every now and then.
 It’s such a storied tradition that Andy Samberg and Adam Sandler even sang a song about breaking during the show’s 40th anniversary special.

-Although the performers are supposed to avoid it at all costs, getting the giggles during sketches has led to some of the funniest moments in SNL history, and since notorious mid-sketch laugher Jimmy Fallon is returning to host this week, we’re looking back at some of those classic crack-ups.
+Although the performers are supposed to avoid it at all costs, getting the giggles during sketches has led to some of the funniest moments in SNL history, so we’re looking back at some of those classic crack-ups that still get us every time.

 “Debbie Downer: Happiest Place on Earth?”